-The Rich and the Artists in Amsterdam
+The Super Rich and the Artist-painters in 17th C Amsterdam

 Birth of Capitalism in Amsterdam.